Movatterモバイル変換

 Acan opener (North American and Australian English) ortin opener (British English) is a mechanical device used to openmetaltin cans.
 Althoughpreservation of food using tin cans had been practiced since at least 1772 in the Netherlands, the first can openers were notpatented until 1855 in England and 1858 in the United States.
 These early openers were basically variations of a knife, though the 1855 design continues to be produced.

-The can opener consisting of the now familiar sharp rotating cutting wheel that runs round the can's rim to cut open the lid was invented in 1870, but was considered very difficult to operate for the ordinary consumer.
-A more successful design came out in 1925 when a second, serrated wheel was added to hold the cutting wheel on the rim of the can.
+A can opener using the now familiar rotating cutting wheel that runs round the can's rim to cut open the lid was invented in 1870, but the first such design was considered very difficult to operate for the ordinary consumer.
+A more successful design came out in 1925 when a second, opposing wheel was added, with a serrated surface to grip the rim of the can and keep the lid in contact with the cutting wheel.
 This easy-to-use design has become one of the most popular can opener models.

 Around the time ofWorld War II, several can openers were developed for military use, such as the AmericanP-38 and P-51.
 These featured a robust and compact design with a pull cutting blade hinged to a corrugated handle with a pivot.
 Electric can openers were introduced in the late 1950s and met with success.
 The development of new can opener types continues with a recent redesign of a side-cutting model.